 - Any Evil Dead sendoffs usually has either "This is my boomstick" or "good, bad, I'm the guy with the gun."

-- Xena Warrior Princess: The Double Entrende and Les Yay levels are cranked Up To Eleven.
+- Xena: Warrior Princess: The Double Entrende and Les Yay levels are cranked Up to 11.